BarS99/BarS99/README.md

-- 👋 Hi, I’m @BarS99
+👋 Hi, I’m @BarS99 and I like JavaScript
-- 👀 I’m interested in JavaScript
-- 🌱 I’m currently learning JavaScript, ReactJS